- Publisher: Sati Solutions

 - Published: December 5, 2011

 In Memoriam: Michael Brooks

 I’m shocked, stunned, and saddened to learn of the recent passing of my friend, Michael Brooks.
 I first met Michael on a silent meditation retreat in 2000, and we became instant dharma brothers.
-The Buddha’s Playbook grew out Michael’s vision for the connection between inner spiritual work and outer social activism – between the cultivation of awareness, compassion, and empathy and how those qualities integrate with social justice movements.
+The Buddha’s Playbook grew out Michael’s vision for the connection between inner spiritual work and outer social change – between the cultivation of awareness, compassion, and empathy and how those qualities integrate with societal transformation.

 Michael was an intellectual with a massive Heart.
 His smile, laugh, and hilarity will be sorely missed.